Beesigaa/alx-low_level_programming/0x0F-function_pointers/README.md

-0x0F.
-C - Function pointers
-C
- By: Alexandre Gautier
- Weight: 1
- Project over - took place from Aug 16, 2023 6:00 AM to Aug 17, 2023 6:00 AM
- An auto review will be launched at the deadline
-In a nutshell…
-Auto QA review: 0.0/39 mandatory & 0.0/7 optional
-Altogether:  0.0%
-Mandatory: 0.0%
-Optional: 0.0%
-Calculation:  0.0% + (0.0% * 0.0%)  == 0.0%
-Resources
-Read or watch:

-Function Pointer in C
-Pointers to functions
-Function Pointers in C / C++
-why pointers to functions?
-Everything you need to know about pointers in C Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
-What are function pointers and how to use them
-What does a function pointer exactly hold
-Where does a function pointer point to in the virtual memory Copyright - Plagiarism
-You are tasked to come up with solutions for the tasks below yourself to meet with the above learning objectives.
-You will not be able to meet the objectives of this or any following project by copying and pasting someone else’s work.
-You are not allowed to publish any content of this project.
-Any form of plagiarism is strictly forbidden and will result in removal from the program.
-Requirements
-General
-Allowed editors: vi, vim, emacs
-All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All your files should end with a new line
+All your files should end with a new line
 A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl